 For once, being from a small town has its advantages especially for Candice Hudson.
 The West Blocton, Ala. native earned her bachelor’s degree in respiratory therapy from UAB in 2010 and worked in a hospital and long-term care facility.
-She was still paying her undergraduate loans and acquired more when she entered the Surgical Physician Assistant (SPA) program.
+She was still paying her undergraduate loans and acquired more when she entered the Physician Assistant (PA) program.

 “My grandmother was diagnosed with congestive heart failure and I researched hospitals on careers in medicine that would allow me to help others suffering from similar conditions,” said Hudson.
-“I was intrigued by the Surgical Physician Assistant profession.”
+“I was intrigued by the Physician Assistant profession.”

 Because Hudson, who was raised by a single mom, is from a disadvantaged background, she qualified for a scholarship from U.S. Department of Health and Human Services Health Resources and Services Administration.
 The scholarship awards up to $15,000 toward her tuition and fees.